No, VERA Files does not block Facebook pages sharing fake news.

 Who funds VERA Files Fact Check?

 VERA Files Fact Check is a project of the independent media nonprofit Verafiles Inc. established in 2008 and based in Quezon City.
-It has been supported by two main sources: Verafiles Inc. and the U.S.-based National Endowment for Democracy (NED).
+It is supported mainly by Verafiles Inc. and the U.S.-based National Endowment for Democracy (NED).
+VERA Files became part of Facebook’s third-party fact-checking program in April 2018.

 NED contributed $70,000 to the fact check project for the period July 2016 to June 2017 this.
 It continues to support the project with a $80,000 grant that will run till June 2018.